PrefectHQ/prefect/README.md

 flow.run() # "Hello, world!"
 ```

 ## "...Prefect?"

 From the Latin _praefectus_, meaning "one who is in charge", a prefect is an official who oversees a domain and makes sure that the rules are followed.
+Similarly, Prefect is responsible for making sure that workflows execute properly.

 It also happens to be the name of a roving researcher for that wholly remarkable book, _The Hitchhiker's Guide to the Galaxy_.